xebia/essentials/no-museum.md

 ---
 layout: card
-title: Prevent your code base from turning into a museum
 category: craftmanship
 ---
-<p>Prevent your code base from turning into a museum</p>
+Prevent your code base from turning into a museum
 ---
 <p>There is no point in keeping dead code lying around in
       your code base.
 Get rid of it.
 Your version history will always